 In this case, there may be an exception.

-He's the one that gave us the struck page emails.
+He's the one that gave us the struck page emails, text messages, text messages, all of that.

-And uh our own Jason Chaffetz, a Fox News contributor, who used to be, as you know, the House oversight chairman is a Republican in the House and really got the ball rolling on a list a lot of this, says that within the next thirty days or so, the inspector general is coming out with a major report that might blow a lot of this uh out in the open.
+And our own Jason Chaffetz, a Fox News contributor who used to be, as you know, the House Oversight Chairman as a Republican in the House and really got the ball rolling on a lot of this, says that within the next 30 days or so, the Inspector General is coming out with a major report that might blow a lot of this out in the open.

 This is a big development.